magnetis/astro/README.md

 Ready to start coding with Astro?
 Just follow the instructions in the docs ([magnetis.github.io/astro](https://magnetis.github.io/astro/)) to use our components.
 You'll also learn how to apply attribute modifiers (such as classes) to your HTML elements.

 When building layout structures, don't forget to use [Flexbox Grid](https://github.com/kristoferjoseph/flexboxgrid), which is already built in your project as an Astro dependency.

-Please refrain from editing Astro files as your code might break when Astro is updated.

 ## 4. Troubleshooting